ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 Classic Solidity provides enums and structs, but it cannot enforce that every function that dispatches on that type handles all cases, or that every variant carries the right fields and no others.
-Developers fill the gap with runtime `require` checks and a discipline of adding cases everywhere, both of which are fragile.
+Developers fill the gap with runtime `require` checks and a discipline of adding cases everywhere.
+That discipline is not enforced by the compiler, so it can and does fail — usually at the worst possible moment.

 Algebraic data types fix the representation: each constructor carries exactly its own fields, and a value of the sum type cannot be in an incoherent state.
 Pattern matching fixes the dispatch: the compiler verifies statically that every case is covered and that no branch is dead code.

-The pattern match compiler described here — pattern matrices, the necessity heuristic, specialization, decision trees, and the Compress pass that produces flat integer-tagged switches in Yul — makes these guarantees cheap to enforce.
-The generated Yul is a straightforward `switch` on a tag word, the same code a careful developer would write by hand, with no extra overhead compared to manual dispatch.

-Exhaustiveness and redundancy checking together ensure that pattern matching is not just convenient but safe: adding a constructor to a type turns every incomplete match into a compile-time error, forcing the developer to decide how each existing function should handle the new case before the code can be deployed.
+The result is better safety at no runtime cost.
+The generated Yul is the same `switch` on a tag word that a careful developer would write by hand.
+The exhaustiveness and redundancy checks happen entirely at compile time and disappear from the bytecode.
+And the entire category of "did you handle the new enum case everywhere?" becomes a compiler error rather than an audit finding.